 Definition of door card

-The door card is a player's first open card at age stud.
-It is the term used by stud players to refer to a player's face-up card on 3. street (the first betting round).
-In an stud-card hand, players are dealt 3 cards.
-Two of these cards are face down and one of these cards is visible to all players at the table.
-This is very different from Hold'em, where the players' private cards are hidden.
+The door card is, in Stud, the first open card of a player.
+It is the term used by Stud players to describe a player's visible card on 3rd street (the first round of betting).
+In a Stud hand, players are dealt 3 cards.
+Two of these cards are hidden and one of these cards is visible to all players at the table.
+This is quite different from Hold'em where the players' private cards are hidden.

-This visible card gives other players an idea of the strength of a player's hand.
-Based on this information, they can evaluate their future actions.
-The visible card can be simply called the "door card" or the "door".
-Although "door" is translated as "door" in French, there is no real French equivalent that would be used regularly.
-In many parts of stud, even among Francophones, the door card is called the door card.
-The door card has another use; it will determine who will play first on the third street.
-The player with the lowest card plays first.
+This face-up card will give the other players an idea of the strength of a player's hand, and from this information they can evaluate their future actions.
+The face-up card can be referred to as the "door card" or simply "door".
+Although "door" translates to "door" in French, there is not really a French equivalent that is used regularly.
+In many parts of Stud, even among French speakers, the door card will be used.
+The door card also has another purpose; it will determine who will play first on third street.
+The player with the lowest card will play first.